Alorencatto/study-airflow-dag-authoring/notes/4_advanced_concepts.md

 ## Timeouts
-- can be defined at the DAG level with - dagrun_timeout
+- can be defined at the DAG level with - dagrun_timeout (defined on dag definition)
 - always recomanded to avoid having too many dags running indefinitely
 - works only for scheduled dags - for manually triggederd dags will not be used
 - at the Operator level you can use execution_level